 The evaluation team will apply the NTG ratio(s) approved by the Stakeholder Advisory Group (SAG) to the estimate of evaluation-verified gross savings to compute verified net savings.
 Separate estimates will be made for each appliance type – refrigerators and freezers.

-If warranted, telephone and web surveys of customers and retailers will be conducted to update the research-based NTG ratio for future years.
-If justified, the retailer based NTG approach used in previous evaluation cycles will be applied., Under this approach, the existing participant survey is used to guide the analytical approach for the retailer associated units, as well as the non-replaced units picked up by Recleim at customers’ homes.
+In addition, telephone and web surveys of customers and retailers will be conducted to update the research-based NTG ratio for future years.
+Under this approach, the existing participant survey is used to guide the analytical approach for the retailer associated units, as well as the non-replaced units picked up by Recleim at customers’ homes.
 Specifically, for those participating customers surveyed that indicate they would otherwise have their appliance retailer remove the old unit after a new one is acquired, the NTG ratio is based on the results of the survey of the retailer that they bought the replacement unit from.
 This survey reflects the retailers’ self-reported disposal practices absent the program.

 Research NTG Impact Evaluation

-If warranted, the following data sources will be used:
+The following data sources will be used:

 Telephone and web surveys with participating customers.
 As in previous years, we will rely heavily on findings from telephone and web-based surveys participating customer surveys to understand how participants would have disposed of their units if the program had not picked them up.
 For participants that replaced their old units, surveys will include a question to determine who they bought the new unit from.
 We will include new response categories and related consistency checking questions to ensure the responses given to the question used to determine free ridership includes the disposal options available to them via the retailer they bought it from.